bayesdeep/safe_ai/README.md

 # Safe AI Tech Challenge
 Overview:
-    pefromed a binary semantic segmentation of traffic lights using DeepLabv3plus model and evaluated the performance and model uncertainty on the clean and augmented test sampels, using the standard inference technique and MC-dropout method to attain the better uncertainty estimation.
+    Pefromed a binary semantic segmentation of traffic lights using DeepLabv3plus model.
+Performance and model uncertainity was evaluated on the clean and augmented test sampels.
+This was done using the standard inference technique and Monte-Carlo dropout method to attain the better uncertainty estimation.

 Quick access:
-    1. main.ipynb: This notebook is for the visualization, model training, model performance on with and without augmentation of test data trained only on images with traffic signals.
+    1. main.ipynb: This notebook is for the visualization, model training, model performance on with and without augmentation of test data, trained only on images with traffic signals.
-    2. main_completedata.ipynb: This notebook is for the visualization, model training, model performance on with and without augmentation of test data trained complete dataset.
+    2. main_completedata.ipynb: This notebook is for the visualization, model training, model performance on with and without augmentation of test data trained with complete dataset.

 # Dataset

-As part of the Safe AI tech challenge, redefined the labels in the A2D2 dataset where traffic light as 1 and the rest as background 0.Out of 5000 samples only 1307 samples has traffic lights and the rest without traffic lights.
+As part of the Safe AI tech challenge, redefined the labels in the A2D2 dataset where traffic light as 1 and the rest as background 0.
+Out of 5000 samples only 1307 samples has traffic lights and the rest without traffic lights.
 Created a separate folder which contains only traffic lights labels and a folder with all the redefined lables to train two models and to evaluate the model perfomace.

 The folder data_utils cotains the python scripts to create new labels (mask_generator.py) and to preprocess the data (dataloader.py, utils.py).